Adi720/stock-prediction-portal-django-react-drf/README.md

 A full-stack machine learning web application that predicts stock prices using deep learning techniques.
 The system leverages historical stock data and applies an LSTM-based neural network to forecast future trends.

+Includes backend performance optimizations such as **model preloading and API-level caching** for faster and efficient inference.

 ---

 ## 🧠 Project Overview